ordermentum/steveo/README.md

 [![npm](https://img.shields.io/npm/dt/steveo.svg)](https://www.npmjs.com/package/steveo)

-Status: WIP

 Steveo is a task management library for Kafka

-On a highlevel, it works as below, Steveo will have 3 main factory components
+On a highlevel, it works as below, Steveo has 3 main factory components

               +-----------+                  +-----------+
               |           |                  |           |